Morocco Details

 Carry-On Bag

-Pack essentials and at least two changes of clothes in case your luggage is delayed (this happened before on tours).
+Pack essentials + medications and at least two changes of clothes in case your luggage is delayed (this happened before on tours).

 You may also bring a personal item (like a purse, backpack or camera bag), but check your airlines for their policies.